What is Villa de Vida?

 “And because this is the first time in human history that so many persons with I/DD are outliving parents who have historically functioned as their primary caregivers (at present, 25% of caregivers are over age 60), policymakers are scrambling for solutions.”

 Source: Center for Healthcare Strategies Report 2012

 Is there a prototype community you are trying to learn from?

 Yes!
 There are many great communities which we learn from, below is a list of only a few;

 The ARC Jacksonville, Florida located at 1050 North Davis Street.
 The Arc Jacksonville Village is an affordable, independent-living, apartment-style neighborhood designed to maximize community inclusion for adults with intellectual and developmental disabilities.
 At The Arc Jacksonville Village, residents realize their potential to live full, meaningful, inclusive and independent lives.
 The Arc Jacksonville Village lifestyle encourages independent living, socializing and sharing among community members AND promotes community engagement to enjoy the educational, employment and recreational opportunities found throughout the thriving metropolitan Jacksonville area.

-Casa de Amma “Casa” in San Juan Capistrano, CA is a prototype community that successfully addresses the needs of adults with developmental disabilities.
+Casa de Amma “Casa” in San Juan Capistrano, CA is a privately funded and operated development prototype community that successfully addresses the needs of adults with developmental disabilities.
 Casa improves the quality of developmentally disabled adults and that of the surrounding communities as well.